What types of podiatry and foot care supports do we fund?

 We may fund assistive technology if you can give us evidence that:

-You’ll need to give us evidence from a podiatrist or other appropriately qualified professional that you need the support.
+You’ll need to give us evidence from a podiatrist or other qualified professional that you need this disability-related health support.
 We’ll use the evidence to work out if the support meets the NDIS funding criteria.

 What if you need help to manage your podiatry and foot care support needs?

-We can only fund these supports if they relate to the things you can’t do because of your disability.
+We can only fund these NDIS supports if they relate to your disability.

 This page current as of